 Caiplie Caves are on the list of “Scotland’s Coastal Heritage at Risk“.
 So treat them respectfully!

-Our walk took about 2.5-3 hours in total, but we were going at a leisurely pace and stopped for a quick lunch in between.
-The trail even passes through St. Andrews, a picture-perfect town with an incredible history.
+Our walk took us about 2.5-3 hours in total.
+But we were going at a leisurely pace and stopped for lunch in between.
+The Crail Trail even passes through St. Andrews, a picture-perfect town with an incredible history.
 So it’s worth spending a bit of time exploring it if you can.
 Even if there are a few obstacles along the way to climb over!

 Crail itself is a pretty little town, but on a Sunday there wasn’t a lot open to explore.
-But the Crail Trail never closes, so it’s well worth taking a walk and seeing what you can discover along the way!
+Luckily, the Crail Trail never closes.
+So you can hike the trail and see what you can discover along the way on any day of the week!